 In addition to services that are part of Windows, most computers also have several third-party applications that run partly or wholly as services.
 Common examples of third-party services include firewalls and antivirus applications.

-This white paper from Microsoft provides an overview of the changes to the services model that were introduced beginning with Windows Vista and is also applicable to Windows Server 2008 R2 and Windows 7.
+This white paper from Microsoft provides an overview of the changes to the services model that were introduced beginning with Windows Vista and is also applicable to later versions of Windows.
 You can also learn more about svchost.exe here.

 It covers the following topics: